benjystanton/benjystanton.github.io/_drafts/2018-04-22-holiday-notes.md

 categories: personal
 ---

-## April
+## April – 16 months to go
-- Decided we wanted to go Florida in 2019
+- decided we wanted to go Florida in 2019
-- We were spending the day in [Mumbles](https://www.instagram.com/p/Bh4DV-whygQ/)
+- we were spending the day in [Mumbles](https://www.instagram.com/p/Bh4DV-whygQ/)
-- Then, we did lots of research and chats with family
+- did lots of research and chatting with family
-- Started to price it all up
+- started to price it all up

-## May
+## May – 15 months to go

 ### Booked the Disney half
 - with [Attraction Tickets Direct](https://www.attraction-tickets-direct.co.uk/)